sigilante/curriculum/hsl-2022.02/lesson3.md

 Everything is an atom or a cell (pair).
 By the same token, everything in Hoon (and in Urbit) can be represented as a binary tree.
 This means a tree which only branches into two branches at each fork.

-Typically, one would write a tree branching _upwards_ from its trunk.
+Typically, one would draw a tree branching _upwards_ from its trunk.
 However, in computer science generally trees are drawn upside-down.

 ![](./binary-tree-upside-down.png)